Godzilla vs. Mechagodzilla: Home video

 In 1988, New World Video restored the film on home video, using a complete and unedited print titled Godzilla vs. Mechagodzilla.

-In 2004, TriStar released the film on DVD as Godzilla vs. Mechagodzilla, with both English and Japanese audio included.
+Columbia TriStar Home Entertainment released an HD remaster of the film on DVD on October 19, 2004, with both English and Japanese audio included.
 In 2019, both the Japanese version and export English version were included in a Blu-ray box set released by the Criterion Collection, which included all 15 films from the franchise's Shōwa era.
+In 2025, a 4K remaster of the film was released on 4K Blu-ray and remastered Blu-ray in Japan; it was bundled with other Godzilla films in a 70th anniversary box set.

 Reception

 In a contemporary review in the Monthly Film Bulletin, Tony Rayns stated that at this point in the Godzilla series, there was no way the film "could have been anything other than formulary, but it could clearly have been much less shambling than it is."
 Rayns noted that Shinichi Sekizawa's story was "for once, quite ambitious" while noting that the film's "'mythic' elements are never coherent or impressive enough to match the array of alien technology, and the script seems to forget all about fulfilling its own prophecies as it hurries towards the regulation free-style wrestling climax."

 From retrospective reviews, Stuart Galbraith IV discussed the film in his book on Japanese genre films.
 Galbraith described the film as a "complete mess", finding that the aliens in the film were a rip-off of Planet of the Apes and that the film had poor effects work and "equally poor direction of Jun Fukuda."
 Galbraith opined that the film was "an improvement over Godzilla vs. Megalon, but that's not saying much."
 Among the positive attributes, Galbraith noted that Masaru Sato's score was interesting and series veterans Akihiko Hirata, Hiroshi Koizumi and Kenji Sahara "make welcome appearances."
 In Phil Hardy's book Science Fiction (1984), a review stated that "the final fight is suitably impressive although the tongue-in-cheek reference to Leone slows the action down too much."

+On Rotten Tomatoes, an approval rating of 86% based on 7 reviews, with a rating average of 6.3/10."